stevegreatrex/view-builder/README.md

 ### Command Line

-    node builder.js "http://localhost:5984/databasename" "./path/to/config.js"
+    node builder.js "http://localhost:5984/databasename" "./path/to/views.js"

+If omitted, the second parameter will default to a file named `views.js` in the current folder.

-This relies on `config.js` containing something like the following:
+This relies on `views.js` containing something like the following:

     exports.designDocumentName = {
         views: {